Last Updated on 02/11/2025

 - Use keyword-rich anchor text for all those links.
 This will benefit your website’s search engine optimization (SEO).

-- Place your sitewide links in appropriate areas around your site.
+- Place your sitewide links in strategic locations throughout your site.
 For example, if you want to promote your product page, include a sitewide link in the header so that people may notice it when they first enter your site.

 - Avoid using too many sitewide links.
 It might harm your SEO because they appear to be spammy.
-Use a few properly selected sitewide links to promote important pages on your website.
+Utilize a few carefully selected sitewide links to highlight key pages on your website.

 Pros and Cons of Sitewide Links